Death of Arshad Sharif: Fact-finding report

+Pakistan's judicial inquiry

 The Chief Justice of Pakistan (CJP), Umar Ata Bandial, has been asked by Prime Minister Shehbaz Sharif to set up a judicial committee to conduct a fair and reliable investigation into the murder of Sharif.
 The chief justice was requested by the prime minister to form a commission made up of all the highest courts' available judges to investigate the circumstances surrounding the journalist's murder.
 According to the letter, the panel might concentrate on the following five issues about the circumstances surrounding the murder: